pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 First of all, streams are **not** collections.

-A simple definition is that streams are wrappers for collections and arrays.
+A simple definition is that streams are **wrappers for collections and arrays**.
 They wrap an existing collection (or another data source) to support operations expressed with lambdas, so you specify what you want to do, not how to do it.

-These are the characteristics of a stream:
+### Characteristics of streams
 - Streams work perfectly with lambdas.
 - Streams don't store its elements.
 - Streams are immutable.
 - Streams are not reusable.
 - Streams don't support indexed access to their elements.
 - Streams are easily parallelizable.
-- Stream operations are lazy when possible.
+- *Stream operations are lazy when possible.*

 One thing that allows this laziness is the way their operations are designed.
 Most of them return a new stream, allowing operations to be chained and form a pipeline that enables this kind of optimizations.

 To set up this pipeline you:
 1. Create the stream.
 2. Apply zero or more intermediate operations to transform the initial stream into new streams.
-4. Apply a terminal operation to generate a result or a *side-effect*.
+3. Apply a terminal operation to generate a result or a *side-effect*.

 ## Creating streams